giuliodondi/Space-Shuttle-System-Expanded/README.md

 - If you use a joystick, I strongly advise to go to the KSP Control settings and wire wheel stering to the same axis you use for yaw control, else you might have a hard time tracking the runway on landing
 - The Shuttle control surfaces come pre-configured to be compatible with my reentry script, if you use other scripts you might want to re-configure them yourself.
 - If you just updated the Space-Shuttle-System mod, **you will need to re-assemble from scratch the Shuttle in the SPH/VAB and save it anew, at the very least the Orbiter**.
 This is because some part modules like control surfaces get stored as part of the craft file and, as such, do not inherit the part modifications.

+## Known Issues
+- The SRB bottom separator motors have their thrust transforms broken, I advise not to install them and use something else.
+The nose cone separator motors work fine.
+- For reasons explained below, some animations like the cabin hatch are no longer functional
+- The split rudder, when fully open, can induce yaw instability

 ## Realistic Aerodynamics (experimental)